Las Vegas, NV – “Legends” – October 23, 1999

 Santa Barbara, CA – “Danger” – Rocks – October 17, 1999

 It was one of those perfect days for a drive up the Pacific Coast Highway, the kind where the ocean sparkles like a thousand paparazzi at a red-carpet event.
-Kipp picked me up at our hotel in Venice with his trademark grin and a “bitchin'” silver Chevy rental.
+Kipp picked me up at our hotel in Venice wearing his trademark grin and a “bitchin'” silver Chevy rental.
 The plan was to meet up with the band at the venue for a 5 pm sound check.
 Delucchi drilled it into my head not to be late as Kipp and I peeled away from the group to make our way up the coast solo.

 When we arrived at the gig, the place looked more than a little deserted—boarded-up windows, a front door plastered with old newspapers, and an entranceway littered with empty green beer bottles.
 As I stood on the foot of the stairs, squinting at the venue’s sign, I called Brian on his cell phone.
 No answer.
 I left a message, “Hey Bri, it’s Sally.
 I’m outside the club, and it’s totally dead here.
 Are we playing somewhere else?
 I hope?!?!
 Where are you guys?”